vedarthv/Catalan-Path-Ideal/README.md

 #  Catalan-Path-Ideal

-A paper about the Grobner basis of an cute ideal.
+A paper about the Grobner basis of an Catalan ideal.

-proof.tex: the paper source ion TeX
+proof.tex: the paper source is on TeX

-refrences.bib: the refernce sources.
+refrences.bib: the referenced sources.

 ```
 > git pull